Making Memories of Us

 "Making Memories of Us" is a song written by American country music artist Rodney Crowell that has been recorded by several artists.
 The first version was recorded by American country music artist Tracy Byrd on his 2003 album The Truth About Men.
-One year later, Crowell and Vince Gill recorded the song as former members Crowell's backing band called The Notorious Cherry Bombs, and was featured on their self-titled album.
+One year later, Crowell and Vince Gill recorded the song as former members of Crowell's backing band the Notorious Cherry Bombs, and was featured on their self-titled album.

 The third version of this song was recorded by Australian country music artist Keith Urban on his 2004 album Be Here.
 Urban's rendition was released as the album's third single on 21 March 2005.
-His version also reached number one on the U.S. Billboard Hot Country Songs charts and held that position for five weeks.
+His version also reached number one on the U.S. Billboard Hot Country Songs chart and held that position for five weeks.

 Music video

 The black and white music video for Keith Urban's version of "Making Memories of Us" was directed by Chris Hicky and premiered on CMT on March 25, 2005.